7thLucas/full-app-6a34f-34388-4604/_doc/product-overview.md

-# Tic-Tac-Toe
+# TixTax

 ## Product
 A lightweight, browser-based two-player Tic-Tac-Toe game.
 Players take turns marking X and O on a 3×3 grid.
 The first to align three marks (row, column, or diagonal) wins.
 If all nine cells fill with no winner, the game ends in a draw.
+Score tracking persists across rounds in the same session.

 ## Users
-Casual players of any age seeking a quick, zero-setup two-player game on a shared device.
+Personal fun side project.
+Primarily solo use — one person playing both sides, or two people on the same device.
 No accounts, no downloads — open the URL and play.

 ## Positioning
 The simplest version of the game.
 Opens instantly.
 No friction between "want to play" and "playing."